bryanmelendez/study-log/design.md

 # Pomodoro support?
 I think I'm just going to assume that pomodoro is being handled separately \
-and any breaks during the session will just be
+and any breaks during the session will just be ignored

 # Core features
 - display a timer that updates in real time